Congratulations! You are near the completion of your studies and are eligiblefor graduation from Manchester University in 2014.

 In addition, professional DVDs of Baccalaureate and Commencement will be prepared for a cost of $10 each and can be purchased online via the website.

-The ALUMNI/AE OFFICE often receives the question of whether a graduate can be included in reunions of a class other than the one they are graduating with.
+THE ALUMNI OFFICE often receives the question of whether a graduate can be included in reunions of a class other than the one they are graduating with.
 The answer is yes.
-Please let the Alumni/ae Office know with which class you want to be listed, and they will be happy to include you in those mailings.
+Please let the Alumni Office know with which class you want to be listed, and they will be happy to include you in those mailings.
 For more information please contact Mindy Martynowicz.

 Manchester University is dedicated to the success of our graduates, and the Office of Career Services (OCS) is here to help!
-Alumni can utilize career services any time by appointment, phone or e-mail.
+Alumni can utilize career services any time by appointment.
+Please contact Betty Butterbaugh.

 Some family health insurance plans end coverage of adult children at the time of their college graduation.
 We advise you to examine your family plan NOW regarding coverage following graduation.